xwmx/bash-boilerplate/README.md

 - Prefer `printf` over `echo`.
 For more information, see: http://unix.stackexchange.com/a/65819
 - Prefer `$_explicit_variable_name` over names like `$var`.
-- Use the `#!/usr/bin/env bash` shebang in order to run the prefered Bash version rather than hard-coding a bash executable path.
+- Use the `#!/usr/bin/env bash` shebang in order to run the preferred Bash version rather than hard-coding a bash executable path.
 - Prefer splitting statements across multiple lines rather than writing one-liners.